nythonore/nythonore/README.md

 ### Hi there 👋, I am Honore

-Energetic team-player software engineer with a demonstrated history developing robust code for businesses.
-I am well versed in all the key languages and am able to design, code and deploy in an organised and efficient manner.
-A Javascript & Python lover and thinker.
+Energetic team-player fullstack developer with a demonstrated history developing robust code for businesses.
+I am well versed in all the key languages and am able to design, code and deploy in an organized and efficient manner.

 ### Skills
-- HTML & CSS | Bootstrap | Figma
+- HTML & SCSS & TypeScript
-- Javascript
-- React JS | Redux
+- React JS & React Native
-- Graphql | Apollo
 - Python | Django & FastAPI
-- PostgreSQL & Redis
+- PostgreSQL & MongoDB & Redis
+- Rest API & GraphQL
-- Docker
+- Docker & Kuberantes & Linux
-- Git | Github
+- Git | Circle CI
+- Scrum / Agile

 📫 How to reach me: niyitegekah@gmail.com